A central limit theorem for the number of isolated vertices in a preferential attachment random graph

-As it is a prinicipal advantage of Stein's method, we also obtain rates of convergence.
-These crucially rely on the behaviour of the attachment function $ f $. \\ \\ The rest of the paper is structured as follows.
-In Section~\ref{sec:model} we introduce the preferential attachment model considered and provide some results that will be used later on.
-In Section~\ref{chapter:main result} we formulate and prove our main results, the central limit theorems for the rescaled number of isolated vertices.
-In particular, Section~\ref{sec:SBconstruction} gives the construction of a random graph in which the number of isolated vertices has the size bias distribution of the number of isolated vertices in the original graph.
-Finally, one can find the proofs of the auxiliary lemmas and propositions needed to prove Theorem~\ref{Thm:linearfunctions} and \ref{Thm:isolatedvertices} in Section~\ref{sec:proofs}.\\ \\ Throughout the paper we use the following convention concerning constants: $ C $ and $ c \in (0,\infty) $ typically denote constants which are independent of $ n $ and whose values are allowed to change from place to place.
-Constants with suffixes, e.g. $ p_0, p_1, p_{1,j}, \ldots $, are fixed.
+We also obtain rates of convergence, which crucially depend on the maximal growth behaviour of the attachment function $ f $. \\ \\ The rest of the paper is structured as follows.
+In Section~\ref{sec:backgroundmaterial} we introduce the preferential attachment model described in \cite{Dereich2009} and state established results that we will rely on in our proofs.
+In Section~\ref{chapter:main result} we formulate our main result, the central limit theorem for the rescaled number of isolated vertices.
+Section~\ref{sec:SBconstruction} gives the construction of a random graph in which the number of isolated vertices follows the size-bias distribution of the number of isolated vertices in the original graph.
+Section~\ref{sec:proofMainresult} contains the proof of Theorem~\ref{Thm:isolatedvertices}.
+The proofs of the auxiliary lemmas needed to prove Theorem~\ref{Thm:isolatedvertices} can be found in Section~\ref{sec:proofs}.